Use these notes in reference to the MACH 2 bike drawings.

 The differences between the two designs are subtle, and unlikely to matter much to a beginning rider just learning to ride recumbent.
 After 1000 miles, it may matter to you.
 The differences in building the two designs are acute.
-I am telling you – build the EZ Clone first, learn from it.
+I am telling you – build the Mach 1 first, learn from it.
 Build this bike later, with the lessons learned from the first bike.
-The EZ Clone is very forgiving to first time layout and alignment mistakes.
+The Mach 1 is very forgiving to first time layout and alignment mistakes.
 The Mach 2 is a harsher mistress.

 I put 6000 miles on my yellowbike1 before I was ready to move to the Mach 2 design.
 There's an old story about the sage, the student, and the donkey.
 No, not the one about the cart before the horse.
 The punchline counsels "Patience!"

 SHEET 11 - This is a different cut than the work you did on sheet #1.
 Instead of using all of the top tube from bike 1, we use just enough of it (we will trim it more a little later) to be our downtube in the flipped assembly.
 Cutting off the rear triangle is the same as for the first bike.
 I cut the downtube about 5" up from the bottom bracket, leaving the rest with the head tube.
 The more length you can 'leave' with the head tube, the longer the resulting bike you can make.

 SHEET 12 – there is no Sheet #12, the cuts are the same as on Sheet 2.
 Use as tall a donor bike for the back as you can find.